Why come to China?

 You probably hear a lot about scam artists in China.
 I was completely prepared for all the ‘students’ inviting us to ‘traditional tea ceremonies’, fully ready for all the offers to be taken to an alternative tourist attraction as the popular one is ‘closed’.
 I’m sure this does happen, possibly more to solo travellers?
 We didn’t experience this really.

-Instead, we got welcomed to the country by a strange woman at the airport who asked for our flight information and followed us very indiscreetly for a half an hour.
+We did however, get welcomed to the country by a strange woman at the airport who asked for our flight information and followed us very indiscreetly for a half an hour.
 We think she was trying to get people to plant stuff in our bags.
 Luckily we managed to keep it hidden from her… well I think we did anyway,..
 I would be interested to hear if anyone has had a similar experience?

 We probably did get overcharged for some taxi rides but we always used metre taxis and watched the metre as we drove.
 Most hostels will say how much a taxi ride should be, so you can compare it to that.
 Be sure to know where you are going and have it ready on a downloaded map so you can track where you’re driving.
 Some taxi drivers might take you a really long way around to make the cost higher.